dbt-labs/docs.getdbt.com/website/docs/community/resources/long-lived-discussions-guidelines.md

 Technical forums have the potential to replicate harmful power structures, and can feel intimidating or hostile.
 We're working hard to create and sustain an inclusive environment through community-building, technological solutions, inclusive content, and diverse contributors.
 This is a long-term project, and we'll continue to iterate and make improvements.

-If you have any ideas or feedback on how to make this space friendlier or more inclusive please let us know, either on the community Slack in the #community-strategy channel or via email at [community@dbtlabs.com](mailto:community@dbtlabs.com).
+If you have any ideas or feedback on how to make this space friendlier or more inclusive please let us know, either on the community Slack in the [#community-strategy](https://getdbt.slack.com/archives/C0171LNRS6S) channel or with [email](mailto:community@dbtlabs.com).
 We want to hear from you!

 ## Following new and ongoing Discussions